 You may have noticed recently that there are more banking options than ever before.
-But instead of local bank office branches being built, these offers are often appearing online In the small business space, for example, there are a number of new online small business checking accounts that may offer attractive terms such as low minimum deposits or higher interest rates.
+But instead of local bank office branches being built, these offers are appearing online.
+In the small business space, for example, there are a number of new online small business checking accounts that may offer attractive terms such as low minimum deposits or higher interest rates.

-You may be tempted to open a new account, but also uncertain.
 Can you trust banks you haven’t heard of before?
+Let's explore.

 Whether you are considering moving banks or wanting to open an account with a bank for the first time, it can be hard to assess if a bank is trustworthy.
 Sure, there are the big name financial institutions such as Citi, Bank of America, Wells Fargo, and plenty more.
-But besides being ‘too big to fail’ how do these banks— or smaller ones— really keep members’ funds safe?
-How do you even know if a bank is trustworthy?

 When you see the sign “member FDIC insured” that means that certain deposits are covered by FDIC insurance.
 The FDIC insures the following types of accounts, up to specific limits: